-Community Supported Agriculture at the UCSC Farm & Garden — The 2014 CSA Season
+Community Supported Agriculture (CSA) at the UCSC Farm & Garden

-For those of you who may be away for part of the summer but still want to get in on the Farm's CSA, we'll once again offer a "late-season share" for $280, with pickups beginning August 19 and and extending through October 31.
+For those of you who may be away for part of the summer but still want to get in on the Farm's CSA, we'll once again offer an 11-week "Peak Season" share for $280, with pickups beginning August 22 and extending through November 3.
+Prorated shares are available for those starting after the first Peak Season pickups on August 22 and 25.

 What people are saying about the UCSC Farm CSA